 Patients on long-term medication can order repeat prescriptions in the following ways:

 Online – via the link at the top of this page.
+This is our preferred method.

 In person - drop your repeat form off in the prescription box by reception.